 Explore El Palacio Egipcio

 El Palacio Egipcio (The Egyptian Palace) is a unique building in Medellín, designed in the Egyptian Revival style.
-Originally a private residence, it is now a popular attraction with intricate Egyptian-inspired decorations.
+Originally a private residence, it is now a popular attraction with Egyptian-inspired decorations.
 It was built by Fernando Estrada, the first optometrist and Egyptologist of Medellín, who asked architect Nel Rodriguez to help design it.
 Fernando and his family lived in the palace until 1973.
 It is one of the oldest buildings in the city and a testament to its diverse architectural history.

 Have Fun at Aeroparque Juan Pablo II